zilishen/documentation/content/nms/nim/how-to/nginx/manage-nginx-configs-with-templates.md

 Config templates in NGINX Instance Manager allow you to predefine and standardize configurations for your NGINX instances.
 By creating a template, you can streamline the deployment process and ensure consistency across your environments.
 This guide walks you through creating a new template from scratch or importing an existing template from an archive, generating and deploying a configuration to a designated target, and modifying an existing template submission.

-### Create a Config Template from Scratch

-To create a new config template:

-1. Open your web browser, go to the Fully Qualified Domain Name (FQDN) of your NGINX Management Suite host, and log in.
-2. From the Launchpad menu, choose **Instance Manager**.
-3. In the left navigation pane, select **Templates**.
-4. On the Config Templates "Overview" page, select **Create**.
-5. In the **Create Template** dialog:
-    - Select **New** to start a fresh template.
-    - Enter a unique and descriptive name for your template in the **Name** field.
-    - (Optional) Provide a description in the **Description** field to give more context about the template's purpose or usage.
-    - Choose the template's **State** to indicate its readiness:
-        - **Draft**: Indicates that the template is still under development, editable, and not finalized for use.
-        - **Ready for Use**: Means the template is finalized, locked from further editing, and ready to be applied or submitted.
-    - Specify the **Type** of template you are creating:
-        - **Base**: Select this option if the template will serve as a comprehensive starting point, containing all the directives needed for a standalone NGINX configuration.
-        - **Augment**: Choose this if the template will add to or enhance an existing configuration by introducing additional directives or settings.
-6. Click **Submit** to create the template.

-After creating a template, you'll need to add [resource files]({{< relref "/nms/nim/about/templates/template-resources.md" >}}) to define its structure and behavior:

-- **Config File (.tmpl)**: This is the core template file that defines the structure and parameters of your NGINX configuration.
-If you're creating a base template, you'll add a **base.tmpl** file.
-For augment templates, select the appropriate augment file that corresponds to the functionality you wish to include.
-- **JSON Schema File (.json)**: JSON schema files are necessary for creating the dynamic web forms in the UI that users will interact with.
-These schemas define the valid format and type of user inputs for the template.
-- **Aux File**: Aux files are additional resources necessary for the NGINX configuration to function properly.
-They may include JavaScript files, SSL certificates, MIME type definitions, and any other required configuration assets.
-- **Docs (README.md)**: Documentation files like **README.md** provide essential information, usage instructions, and a high-level description of what the template does and how to use it.

-To add resource files to a template:

-1. On the **Templates > Overview** page, locate the newly created template.
-In the **Actions** column, select the ellipsis (three dots), then choose **Edit Template Files**.
-2. In the config editor, select **Add file**.
-3. Choose the type of file you want to add to the template.
-Depending on the file type, you'll be presented with a list of file options to choose from.
-4. Select the file names you want to add to your template.
-5. After selecting all the necessary files, click **Add** to include them in the template.
-6. The selected files will now appear in the template's directory structure on the left side of the editor.
-Select a file to edit its contents in the editing pane.
-8. Make your changes and select **Save** to update the template with your configurations.

-{{<call-out "tip" "See Also" >}}<i class="fa-regular fa-lightbulb" aria-hidden="true" aria-label="Tip"></i>
-You can find more information about template types, template resource files, and JSON schema features in the [Additional Resources](#additional-resources) section.{{</call-out>}}

 ### Import Config Templates from an Archive

 When importing a config template from an archive, ensure your `.tar.gz` file adheres to the following structure: